dfirsec/dfirsec/README.md

 ### Hi there 👋

-:pushpin: The scripts I've created are what I consider *"learning exercises"* that I hope to build upon.
+:pushpin: The projects and scripts I've created are what I consider *"learning exercises"* to further my skillset.
 <!--
 **dfirsec/dfirsec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.